oracle-livelabs/oci/oci-stack-monitoring-fundamentals/homepages/homepages.md

 1. Review key metric

-	A Concurrent Manager homepage provides a list of key metrics curated for each resource type, for example here the EBS Concurrent Manger.
-Stack Monitoring provides a large set of metrics out-of-the-box and are collected immediately after the discovery completes.
+	A Concurrent Manager homepage provides a list of **Key metrics** curated for each resource type, for example here the EBS Concurrent Manger.
+Stack Monitoring provides a large set of metrics out-of-the-box and are collected immediately once the discovery completes.
 The performance charts by default display the **Last 60 Minutes**.
 When investigating issues, it helps to review the performance change over a longer period of time.
 To extend the time frame click the drop-down and choose **Last 24 Hours**.
-The time period shown can be further adjusted by sliding the time picker throughout the time period shown to dive deeper into a performance problem.
+The time period shown can be further adjusted by **sliding the time picker throughout the time period** shown to dive deeper into a performance problem.
 In the image below we can see the time period is the 24 hours, however, once we identified the anomaly we further reduced the time period to show only data between 5-6:45PM.

-	Additionally in the chart below we can identify anomalous performance of the Concurrent Requests by Status indicated by the orange dot.
-We can also see during that time there was a Long Active Concurrent Request.
-It may be necessary to dive deeper to understand why this request ran longer than expected.
+	Additionally in the chart below we can identify anomalous performance of the **Concurrent Requests by Status** indicated by the orange dot.
+We can also see during that time there was a **Long Active Concurrent Request**.
+It may be necessary to investigate further to understand why this request ran longer than expected.
 Also notice that each chart allows you to view the **Top 5** or **Bottom 5** dimensions.
 Additionally, since each chart only shows five dimensions, you can click the table icon in each chart to invoke a slide-out to show the most recent values of all dimensions of a metric.

-	The key metrics can be reordered to prioritize the metrics that are important to you.
-To reorder the charts, click **Configure charts**.
+	The **Key metrics** can be reordered to prioritize the metrics that are important to you.
+To reorder the charts or hide a chart, click **Configure charts**.

 	![Concurrent Manager key metric charts, highlighting anomalous performance](images/2-1-home.png " ")

 	This slide-out allows you to drag and drop the charts in the order you prefer.
 Here we will move **User With Most Pending Requests** to the top.
 Click on the row to highlight, then drag to the top.
 In addition to moving any chart, you can also hide/show charts.
-Lets un-check **Capacity Utilization of Concurrent Managers**, then click **Apply**.
+Lets un-check **Capacity Utilization of Concurrent Managers**.
+Once a metric has been unselected, the metric is moved to the left most column to easily identify which charts are not displayed on the home page.
+With the changes to the charts made, click **Apply**.

 	![Configure Key Metric Charts](images/2-2-home.png " ")